sodadata/docs/soda/new-documentation.md

 #### September 19, 2024
 * Added attribute mapping to [Okta SSO integration]({% link soda-cloud/sso.md %}#add-soda-cloud-to-okta) documentation.
+* Correct reconciliation check documentation to remove the option to add a list of comma-separated datasets to compare.

 #### September 18, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Agent 1.1.27.